 Applications that use custom OSGi authentication modules Short Message Service (SMS) based applications

 Due to the different nature of on-premises and software, after migration to cloud environments tasks and responsibilities of administrators change.
 While previously, administrators where responsible to update SAP Mobile Platform with service packs and patches, provide hardware resources, manage database update all this is now managed by SAP behind the scenes and administrators don't need to bother anymore.
 Nevertheless, that does not mean administrators are no longer needed.
-The focus for administrators in the context of SAP Cloud Platform Mobile Services is more to make sure that deployment and operations is automated as well as automated test for all mobile applications are in place and functional.
+The focus for administrators in the context of SAP Mobile Services is more to make sure that deployment and operations is automated as well as automated test for all mobile applications are in place and functional.
 This is a continuous process and it is OK when not all operational steps are fully automated right after the migration, but it should be the objective to achieve this over time.

 Migration From Neo to Cloud Foundry Environment¶